pelahi/VELOCIraptor-STF/stf/doc/getting.rst

 ::
     $> make

-A list of compile time options is found below in `Compilation Options`_.
+A list of compile time options is found below in :ref:`compileoptions`.

 Requirments
 ===========